vernemq/vmq-docs/plugin-development/introduction.md

 3. Hooks that are called given a certain condition

+Notice that some hooks come in two variants, for example the `auth_on_register` and then `auth_on_register_m5` hooks.
+The `_m5` postfix refers to the fact that this hook is only invoked in an MQTT 5.0 session context whereas the other is invoked in a MQTT 3.1/3.1.1 session context.

 Before going into the details, let's give a quick intro to the VerneMQ plugin system.

 ### Plugin System